 Some of those who took advantage of Stanford Ignite to launch their entrepreneurial careers shared their experiences with an audience of fellow “Igniters” Oct.
 14 at the Knight Management Center, home of Stanford GSB.
 The panel discussion was hosted by Yossi Feinberg, faculty director of Stanford Ignite and John G. McCoy-Banc One Corporation Professor of Economics and Senior Associate Dean for Academic Affairs at Stanford GSB.
 He said the program seeks “people with star quality and passion, the best in their fields.”

-“We’ve gone from a single program in 2006 to eight programs today,” Taylor said.
+“We’ve gone from a single program in 2006 to eight programs today,” the executive director said.
 “I have been humbled to represent all of you.
 We have people who have come here from China, India, Brazil, Chile, and the United Kingdom.”

 One of the five panelists hailing from the East Coast was non-New Yorker, Nicholas Karnaze of Washington, D.C.
 A former Marine, Karnaze completed the Post-9/11 Veterans program in 2015 before launching Stubble & ‘Stache, which sells beard and facial-care products online and in stores.

 Karnaze grew his sizeable beard as a tribute to U.S. Marine Sgt.
 Justin Hansen, a fellow member of elite special operations killed during combat in Afghanistan in 2012.
 Hansen had grown a full beard during that tour of duty.
 The business was an idea Karnaze developed after finding it difficult to find effective beard-care products to deal with itchiness and dryness.